microsoft/terminal/doc/specs/#1564 - Settings UI/design.md

 ## Abstract

 This design document describes how each page of the settings UI will be laid out along with design mockups to display how the UI will appear.
-The mock ups are for appearance purposes and some layouts and namings may be different in this doc.
+The mock ups are for appearance purposes and some layouts and naming may be different in this doc.
 This doc should be considered the final say.

 ## UI Design